LacledesLAN/README.1ST/GameServers/RecommendedTools.md

 * [Source Admin Tool](https://users.alliedmods.net/~drifter/SAT/) (relatively new and light on features)
   * [Additional Info](https://forums.alliedmods.net/showthread.php?t=289370)

 You're going to want both tools readily available as your work with SRCDS servers.
-Both tools work the same way: put in the server <ip>:<port> and rcon password and hit "get log".
+Both tools work the same way: put in the server &lt;ip&gt;:&lt;port&gt; and rcon password and hit "get log".

 ## Working with Web-Tools